ArijitTheDev/chillbot/README.md

 **You can use this bot for multipurpose use, For example:**

--Information

--Economy

--Calculation

--Music
+ - Information

+ - Economy

+ - Calculation

+ - Music

--Music Filter
+ - Music Filter

--Chatbot

--Github

--Npm

--Compile

--Moderation

--Giveaways

--Ticket
+ - Chatbot

+ - Github

+ - Npm

+ - Compile

+ - Moderation

+ - Giveaways

+ - Ticket

--Social media notification
+ - Social media notification

--Minigames
+ - Minigames

--Custom commands
+ - Custom commands

--Announcements and DMs
+ - Announcements and DMs

+ - Leveling and Welcome System

  - And more 300+ commands

 _All in one Bot made by Arijit#1000_